Embedding Dimension Phenomena in Intersection Complete Codes: Introduction

 In this paper we will study codes that are \emph{intersection complete}: the intersection of any two codewords is again a codeword.
-It was shown in \cite{openclosed} that such codes are always convex, and their open and closed embedding dimensions are bounded above by $\max\{2, k-1\}$, where $k$ is the number of maximal codewords.
-Our work provides new upper and lower bounds on open and closed embedding dimension, as well as examples where these bounds are tight.
+An important result of \cite{openclosed} is that intersection complete codes are always open and closed convex.
+More specifically, we have the following: \begin{theorem}[Special case of Theorem 1.2 of \cite{openclosed}] Let $\C\subseteq 2^{[n]}$ be an intersection complete code with $m+1$ maximal codewords.
+Then \end{theorem} We will prove a new bound on closed embedding dimension which improves the bound in Theorem \ref{thm:openclosed} for many intersection complete codes (see Theorem \ref{thm:cdimlinear}).
+In contrast to the closed case, we will show that the bound $\odim(\C)\le \max\{2,m\}$ can be tight for any choice of $m\ge 2$ (see Theorem \ref{thm:SDelta}).
 Except where stated otherwise, every code we work with in this paper is intersection complete.

 A special case of intersection complete codes is that of a simplicial complex.
 For simplicial complexes, open and closed embedding dimensions are equal.
 Although this result is well known among the neural codes community, we are not aware of any written proofs.
 We provide one below.